Autism Professional Training Program

 Core Function: Professional Training

-The mission of the Autism Center (AC) Professional Training Program is to increase the capacity of the Puget Sound area to serve children with autism spectrum disorders (ASD) by providing high quality training to community professionals and to undergraduate, graduate, and postdoctoral students.
+The mission of the Autism Center (AC) Professional Training Program is to increase the capacity of the Puget Sound area to serve children with autism spectrum disorder (ASD) by providing high quality training to community professionals and to undergraduate, graduate, and postdoctoral students.

 The AC Professional Training Program prepares professionals to provide consultation and direct service to children with ASD, and to train and supervise other professionals and paraprofessionals in schools, early childhood centers, hospitals, and other community agencies.
 Professional training experiences are available to students at different levels of education.
 Part-time internships of nine to twelve months are offered to graduate students in psychology each year.
 Post-doctoral training is open to clinicians in the fields of clinical psychology, developmental psychology, school psychology and education.
 These are generally full-time twelve month fellowships, but a half-time appointment may be arranged if needed.
 Master's and doctoral level clinicians receive shorter term training through the UW Continuing Education Program, and residents or fellows are provided direct clinical training and supervisory experience in working with children and adolescents with ASD.